All Episodes

 Do we know how they attacked them?

-Was it was it a drone strike, missile?
+Was it a drone strike, missile?

-Like what was it specifically?
+Like, what was it specifically?

 Yeah, it was missile strikes.